Abuzhan/simple-movie-database/README.md

 The service is deployed on Google Cloud Platform (GCP) using Google Cloud Run service.
 It is a fully managed serverless container platform that automatically scales your stateless containers.
 It is also quite easy to deploy and manage.
 The service is deployed using Dockerfile and Cloud Build with Dockerfile.
 The service is also connected to Google Cloud SQL database (PostgresQL).

+Service is deployed and can be accessed by the url - https://simple-movie-database-rztgjpsruq-ew.a.run.app

 ## Future improvements
 - Better error handling and logging.
 - Better test coverage.
 Due to time constraints there are a few tests missing that felt repetitive and not necessary to implement, but if this becomes a real life application it would be a good idea to cover all endpoints and main functions with tests.